Child Death Review

 This MOU promotes the confidential sharing of WIC information with CDR and FIMR review teams and their local health department representatives.

-CDR teams can use this document to keep track of prevention recommendations.
+CDR teams can fill out an electronic survey to keep track of prevention recommendations.
 It is meant to be a working document; information can be added as more discussion and progress unfolds.

 Sample Meeting Notice